 - Gorget: A colorful patch of plumage on the throat, often iridescent.
-The gorget is most familiar on male hummingbirds, and they may flash or flare the feathers to make the coloration more brilliant during courtship displays, territorial disputes or aggressive behavior.
-The gorget is made up of feathers only, and is not involved with feeding or digestion.
+The gorget is most familiar with male hummingbirds, and they may flash or flare the feathers to make the coloration more brilliant during courtship displays, territorial disputes or aggressive behavior.
+The gorget is made up of feathers only and is not involved with feeding or digestion.

-- Malar Stripe: A malar stripe is a distinct marking on the side of a bird's throat, similar to a moustache marking, and may vary in length, width, color and overall shape.
+- Malar Stripe: A malar stripe is a distinct marking on the side of a bird's throat, similar to a mustache marking, and may vary in length, width, color, and overall shape.
 While this type of marking can be useful for bird identification, it is a patch of color only and is unrelated to how the bird eats or digests its food.

 Birds With Crops